-Needless to say, another hurricane season is upon us and for many, there is a risk they may lose lives, property, infrastructure and coastline protection.
-Strong hurricanes such as Dorian, the last hurricane to pound the Caribbean and Florida landscape, and Sandy hitting the Hudson Valley washed away possibly billions of dollars worth of seawalls and sand dunes put in place to help protect coastlines.
+Needless to say, another hurricane season is upon us and for many Hudson Valley home owners, there is a risk they may lose lives, property, infrastructure and coastline protection.
+Strong hurricanes such as Dorian, the last hurricane to pound the Caribbean and Florida landscape washed away possibly billions of dollars worth of seawalls and sand dunes put in place to help protect coastlines.

 A group known as the Center for Climate Integrity, which is seeking to force corporate polluters to shoulder the lion’s share of the costs of climate-related disaster prevention, recently published a study totting up the costs of building seawalls to protect US coastal communities.
 The total price tag, according to the authors: $400 billion, a figure that does not include other climate resiliency measures like moving flood-prone homes and infrastructure or investing in disaster responsiveness.

 While coastal states like Florida and Louisiana face the heaviest burdens, the study estimates New York’s share of those costs at $17.4 billion, of which just $2 billion is the cost of protecting New York City.
 The Hudson Valley also faces the threat of sea level rise and worsening storms.
 Thanks to the estuarine Hudson River, which rises and falls with the ocean tides, the impact of rising seas is already being felt far inland.